 The menu's you just created are shown via Widgets, so go to the Widgets page first via Appearance -> Widgets.
 Look for the widget that is called Custom Menu and drag that to your primary sidebar (or the widgets position you want to use).

-If you open that widgets you can give it a title and select the menu you created from a drop-down menu.
+If you open that widget you can give it a title and select the menu you created from a drop-down menu.

-You can use more then one Custom Menu widget on your site, just make sure you create a good navigation for your users.
+You can use more than one Custom Menu widget on your site, just make sure you create a good navigation for your users.

 If you want to make a WordPress website instead of a Blog, these custom menu's are the way to go!